fs1337/computer_architecture-a-simple-branch-predictor-/README.md

 Your design must consist of 2m 2-bit saturating counters indexed using m LSBs of each branch instruction.
 Each 2-bit saturating predictor starts in the 11 (Predict Taken with High Confidence) state and is updated as per the finite state machine discussed in Lecture 11.
 The value of m is specified in a config file config.txt.

+steps to run the codes:
+> make

+> ./branchsimulator.out cacheconfig.txt trace.txt

+It will output: trace.txt.out in the same directory.